 - If you’d like to add more Front Fields, click on “Add Front Field”.

 - Enter the Label for your Front Field, select Data Type and Data Source.

-- You can add secondary, back and media fields by clicking the appropriate buttons at the top next to “Front”.
+- You can add Additional and Auxilary Fields, as well as Media by clicking the appropriate buttons at the top next to “Front”.

 Step 5: Complete the “Photo” section.

 - Turn on “Allow app user to upload photo” if you want your cardholders to take/upload their own ID photos in the app.